 POSTER PRESENTATION GUIDELINES

-Our Call for Poster Presentations ends October 10.
-2025!
+Our Call for Poster Presentations EXTENDED UNTIL FEBRUARY 28, 2026!

 Poster Presentations are geared toward students (undergraduate, master's, and doctoral level) who have been learning about conducting research in marriage and family therapy and are looking to gain experience presenting their research at conferences.
 Additionally, clinicians or professors who have completed or are conducting research may apply to share their findings.
 Posters can share new findings, ideas, or research related to the field of MFT.